 His insights are many but he’s bang on when he states,

 “Alcoholism is the only self diagnosed disease in the world”

 As he makes clear, no test can prove that you’re an alcoholic, only you can have that self-realization.

 Make sure to DOWNLOAD this episode and LISTEN today.

 Dave is a retired infantry officer and Afghanistan war veteran.
 He’s the creator of the HRD2KILL training program that was built on the principles that got him from not being able to get out of bed to competing in the Crossfit Open, Spartan Races and the Montreal Gaelic Athletics Association.
-You can find more mobility based exercises in his new book, “The Nimble Warrior”, now available on Amazon or tune into his new HRD2KILL Podcast
+You can find more mobility based exercises in his new book, “The Nimble Warrior”, now available on Apple Books and Amazon or read his new HRD2KILL Blog